yogirajzala369/chatbot-ui/README.md

 After cloning the repository

+To install frontend dependencies

+- npm intall

 To start the Frontend

-- npm intall
 - npm start

-To start the backend
+To intall backend dependencies

 - pip3 install transformers
 - pip3 install torch
 - pip3 install flask
 - pip3 install flask-cors

+To start the backend

 - navigate to backend folder (cd backend) and then run python3 app.py